 To find out what's causing erection problems, a doctor will begin by asking about other medical conditions the man might have, what medications he's taking, when his erection problems occur, and what form they take.

 Standardized questionnaires or surveys about erectile function and the satisfaction of sexual intercourse may be used to identify the nature of erectile dysfunction.
-Blood pressure tests and tests of hormone levels are standard.
+Blood pressure tests and blood tests are standard.

-Several devices, including a Doppler radar, can track blood flow in and out of the penis and identify circulatory problems.
+Several devices, including an ultrasound, can track blood flow in and out of the penis and identify circulatory problems.

 Treatment and Prevention